arrahmanbd/flutter_addons/README.md

 Contributions are welcome!
 If you have any feature requests, bug reports, or suggestions,
 feel free to submit an issue or a pull request on [GitHub](https://github.com/arrahmanbd/flutter_addons).

 ## 👨‍💻 Author

-Flutter Addons is actively maintained by **AR Rahman**.
-I am currently open to freelance and full-time opportunities.
-Feel free to [contact me](mailto:arrahman.bd@outlook.com) for inquiries, collaborations, or job offers.
+**Flutter Addons** is actively maintained by [**AR Rahman**](mailto:arrahman.bd@outlook.com).
+For questions, suggestions, or collaboration opportunities, feel free to [reach out](mailto:arrahman.bd@outlook.com).

-If you find Flutter Addons valuable, please consider giving the repository a ⭐️ to show your support!
+If you find this package helpful, please consider giving it a ⭐️ on GitHub — your support is greatly appreciated! 🚀